 Many colors can have negative connotations in different regions so it is a good idea to stick with something neutral, especially if you have a global presence with no single dominant market.

 The best example of this is the Amazon website.
 It has neutral dark blue, yellow, and white colors that look modern and are still neutral.
 Walmart also uses a similar color scheme with great results.

 A great way to choose the right colors for your website is to look into color theory.
 It is also a good idea to look at how you can own color on the website and make it a significant part of your brand.
 Coca Cola, Target, and several other big-name companies do this.

 If you want to appeal to a global audience, you can’t afford to use regular stock photos with stock models.
 You will have to show global representation in skin color, features, hair, and general presence.
 For example, if your website is dominated by overwhelmingly western models, it won’t appeal much to African and Asian audiences.

-Choosing the right images can help you connect personally with your audiences.
+Choosing the right visuals in your marketing can help you connect personally with your audiences.
 Avoid stock photos and use candid imagery wherever possible.
 You can hire freelance photographers, graphic designers, and other such professionals for the job.

 A good, clean, and simple design will make the website and brand more appealing to a wider audience.
 As your company grows, you can invest in personalization and create separate portals for different regions with slight modifications in design.

 Our guest author Adity Sharma is a content writer working with Ranking By SEO.
 In her corporate life she writes blogs and articles about SEO, SMO, link building, and more.